GFaure9/RLTrading/README.md

 * The _environment_ for the trading agent (`TradingEnv`), using [gym](https://gymnasium.farama.org/)'s framework.
 It specifies:
-  - the observations space
+  - the observations space;
-  - the action space
+  - the action space;
-  - what is done at a step from an action
+  - what is done at a step from an action.

-* An implementation of a _Deep Q-Learning algorithm_, that allows to easily test different deep neural networks (for the Q-value function predictor).
+* An implementation of the _Deep Q-Learning algorithm_, that allows to easily test different deep neural networks (for the Q-value function predictor).

 ---